 How Do BJJ and Wrestling Compare in Street Fights and Self-Defense?

-Perhaps the most important comparison of Wrestling vs BJJ (jiu-jitsu) is how useful they can be in self-defense cases.
-Both wrestling and Brazilian jiu-jitsu teach practical skills that can be used in a street fight, but jiu-jitsu is often better on the whole for these kinds of scenarios.
+Perhaps the most important comparison of Wrestling vs jiu-jitsu is how useful they can be in self-defense cases.
+Both combat sports teach practical skills that can be used in a street fight, but jiu-jitsu is often better on the whole for these kinds of scenarios.

 Eddie Bravo has also developed a form of Brazilian jiu-jitsu focusing on self-defense.
 Combat jiu-jitsu, as it’s called, is a more practical variant and incorporates striking, which is otherwise absent from the martial art.